KonTra7cf/KonTra7cf/README.md

 # Hello there 👋, My name is Konrad!

-- 📖 Second year Master's student studying Economic Analytics (specialisation: *Data Science in business*)
+- 📖 **Final** year Master's student studying Economic Analytics (specialisation: *Data Science in business*)
 - 🧠 Passionate about data analysing and engineering with a knack for transforming raw data into actionable insights
-- 🔭 I’m currently working on my MA thesis
+- 🔭 I’m currently getting ready for master's defence (estimated date: October 2024)
-- ⌨️ I’m currently learning Tensorflow, PySpark
+- ⌨️ I’m currently learning PySpark

 ### 💻 Languages & Tools